the-hypermedia-project/charter/hypermedia-elements.md

 5. **Embed As** - Define how to transclude a resource
 6. **Language** - Define the language of the transition

-### Links
+### Link Transition

 Links are a common category of transitions that are considered safe transitions.

+#### Links

-At minimum, a link MUST have a URI for the resource.
+A link is the simplest form of a link transition.
+It MUST have a URI for the resource.

 #### Queries